NetApp/eseries-perf-analyzer/README.md

       - 8443:8443
   ~~~~

-  The WSP installation includes a GUI component that can be utilized to manage the newest E-Series systems (systems running
+  The Web Services Proxy installation includes a GUI component that can be utilized to manage the newest E-Series systems (systems running
   firmware levels 11.40 and above), which may or may not work for your environment.

-  By default we will utilize default credentials for accessing the WSP (*admin/admin*).
+  By default we will utilize default credentials for accessing the Web Services Proxy (*admin/admin*).
 These credentials may be updated, but
   you will need to update the credentials file for the collector script when doing so (** *&lt;install_dir&gt;/collector/config.json* **).
 These credentials can optionally be passed as arguments to the collector script (*-u USERNAME -p PASSWORD*) which will cause the *config.json* credentials to be ignored.
 Environment variables for this purpose are exposed in the docker-compose.yml file's stats_collector section.

 ## Supporting Tools